greenhousecode/slp-helper/README.md

 # SLP Helper

-This library gives you shortcuts to develop Smart LemonPI Pixels through `window.slp`.
-It also acts as an active value watcher, so you don't need to build in existence checks, or wrap timeouts and intervals.
+> This library will enable you to develop Smart LemonPI Pixels faster and more compact, by providing and supporting the most used scraper functionalities through `window.slp`.

 ## Basic example (ES6)